portworx/px-docs/release-notes/portworx-enterprise.md

 ### Key Issues Addressed

-* pxctl cloudsnap credentials command has been moved under pxctl credentials
+* `pxctl cloudsnap credentials` command has been moved under `pxctl credentials`
-* docker inline volume creation support for setting volume aggregation level
+* Docker inline volume creation support for setting volume aggregation level
 * Volume attach issues after a node restart when container attaching to a volume failed
 * PX Alert display issues in Prometheus
 * Cloudsnap scheduler display issues where the existing schedules were not seen by some users.